A Weekend in downtown Charleston, SC

 Whether you are there for a long relaxing weekend or looking to go to sample all the breweries in Charleston SC, you will find no shortage of things to do in downtown Charleston.

 Ready to visit to Charleston?
-Read hotel reviews on TripAdvisor then book your room here!
+Read hotel reviews, check current prices and then book your room here!

 But where do we personally recommend?
-Holiday Inn Charleston Historic Downtown is our hands-down favorite for walkability and location to all the fun.
+The Limited Hotel is our hands-down favorite for walkability and location to all the fun.

 Don’t forget to pick up a Charleston guidebook for your other Charleston adventures.